apollographql/apollo-server/docs/source/getting-started.md

 The example code will utilize a static collection of two books.
 In a more complicated example, the books might be fetched from a web resource (e.g. Amazon or a local library's website) or a database (e.g. MySQL or MongoDB).

-* Using the IDE/editor you've chosen (e.g. Visual Studio Code), open the `graphql-server-example` directory which we created in the first step.
+1. Using an IDE/editor, open the `graphql-server-example` directory which we created in the first step.
-  > In most editors, you can open a directory by selecting the "File" menu and then "Open".
-* Create a new, blank file called `index.js` in the root of the project directory.
+2. Create a new, blank file called `index.js` in the root of the project directory.
-* "Copy" the following code block, "Paste" it into the `index.js` file you created in the previous step, then "Save" the file:
+3. "Copy" the following code block, "Paste" it into the `index.js` file you created in the previous step, then "Save" the file:

   ```js
   const { ApolloServer, gql } = require('apollo-server');